By Esthetician Aomi Coelho

-This depends on your level of commitment to adding multiple steps to your skincare routine.
 Often times when I'm starting a client on a new skincare regimen, I will only recommend two or three products so as not to overwhelm them and negate the whole process.
 A great skincare routine can absolutely exist with simply a cleanser, moisturizer, and occasional exfoliant.
-If you're willing to commit to more products and will actually use them daily, then I absolutely recommend an eye cream.
-It will often contain ingredients specifically designed to depuff and invigorate the skin, helping us look more awake.
+If you're willing to commit to more products and will use them daily, then I absolutely recommend an eye cream.
+It will often contain ingredients specifically designed to depuff and invigorate the skin, helping you look more awake.

 What are some of your favorite masks?